cuhsat/pssst/doc/api.md

 will always be returned in plain text.
 Line endings must only consists of a `Line Feed` character.

-All user names will be hashed using SHA-256 before communicated to the server.
+All user names will be hashed in the canonical form using SHA-256 before communicated to the server.
 At no point, the server will process or know any plaintext user name.

 ### Encryption